GabrielAlonsoCabral/b3-data-provider/README.md

-# TypeScript Stock Market Data Processing Repository
+# Stock Market Data Processing

   Developed by: <a href="https://www.github.com/gabrielAlonsoCabral">@GabrielAlonsoCabral</a>